Anvera 48 Chase Boat

 Ticking all our boxes for speed and agility, with an extra wide 4.1m beam for adaptable layouts, we can’t think of a more suitable chase boat we’d rather spend long periods on.

-ROAM 12 Chase Boat with Cabin
+ROAM 12 Chase Tender

 Novamarine HD 120

+A high priority on seating makes a Novamarine RIB a great superyacht option.
 Not just a big and powerful chase boat, this 12m HD 120 can accommodate up to 25 people!

 Founded in 1983, Novamarine has been refining the construction of tubular boats for forty years.
+View Novamarine in our brokerage.